projectcalico/calico/docs/AWS.md

 ```
 For more information, see Amazon's [Installing the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/installing.html#install-bundle-other-os).

-Configure the AWS CLI with your User keys:
+Configure the AWS CLI with your User keys.
 ```
 aws configure